The Perfect Adventure Package to Iceland

 This trip will take you around Iceland anticlockwise.
 You'll get to explore the famous Golden Circle, the wondrous South Coast, the icebergs of Jokulsarlon glacier lagoon, the rugged terrains of the Eastfjords, the geothermal north, the richly diverse Snaefellsnes peninsula, and the vibrant city of Reykjavik.
 Twelve days is the perfect length of time to enjoy all of these locations for their incredible beauty and sheer uniqueness.

-Take the opportunity to make your already action-packed winter adventure that much more adventurous by adding some additional excursions during the booking process.
-These include visiting an authentic blue ice cave within Europe's largest glacier, Vatnajokull, venturing into a lava tube, challenging yourself to a glacier hike, horse riding in Iceland's rugged wild terrains, and capturing the sight of some of the great creatures of the deep with a whale watching tour.
+Take the opportunity to make your already action-packed with the included winter adventures,.
+These include visiting an authentic blue ice cave within Europe's largest glacier, Vatnajokull, challenging yourself to a glacier hike, and capturing the sight of some of the great creatures of the deep with a whale watching tour.
+You can also elect to go horseback riding and lava caving.

 This tour package is perfect for travelers who want to experience Iceland in winter without worrying about driving on the icy country roads fully.
 This package takes care of all the accommodation, tour, and transport details so you can focus on enjoying the adventures.